Asael Smith: Death and legacy

 Asael spent the rest of his life working as a farmer and living with his son Silas Smith in Stockholm, New York before his death on October 30, 1830.
-Before Asael's death his son Joseph Smith Sr. his home and converted him to Mormonism despite the protest of Silas.
+Before Asael's death his son Joseph Smith Sr. converted him to Mormonism despite the protest of Silas.
 Asael was praised by several prominent Mormons like Joseph Smith Jr., Joseph Fielding Smith, Brigham Young, and George Q. Cannon for his patriotism, honesty and his beliefs on religion and equal rights.
 According to Joseph Smith Jr., “My grandfather, said that he always knew that God was going to raise up some branch of his family to be a great benefit to mankind...he declared that I [Joseph] was the very Prophet that he had long known would come in his family.”